AviatrixSystems/avxlabs-docs/ace_ops/docs/lab2 - 4.28.1.md

 Source and the Destinations
 ```

-After applying the Connection policy, ICMP traffic and TCP traffic to ports 22 and 80 to the BU2 instances will gradually turn green.
+After applying the `Connection Policy`, ICMP traffic and TCP traffic to ports 22 and 80 to the BU2 instances will gradually turn green.
 This outcome reflects the expected result of merging the two network domains.

 ```{figure} images/lab1-4.28.diagnosticstools11901.png
 ---